 Contents

-B2B email marketing campaigns are just one of many channels in the marketer’s arsenal–and with more and more shiny marketing tools and platforms popping up every day, good old email marketing is becoming perceived as ‘outdated’ in some circles.
+B2B email marketing campaigns are one of many channels in the marketer’s arsenal.
+With more shiny marketing tools and platforms popping up every day, good old email marketing is becoming perceived as ‘outdated’ in some circles.

 But implemented well, with a solid strategy, great tech and amazing content, you won’t get better bang for buck anywhere.
 It’s still one of the highest-converting channels for middle and bottom-of-funnel leads.